Hey coffee lovers, CoC team is here!

 Actually, cafe con hielo is espresso (one or double shot) served with a glass of ice.
 You should pour espresso over the ice, and not the other way around.
 Such an instant preparation will not allow the drink to change the flavor and taste.
 Sometimes lemon and sugar might be added.

 9. CAFE CUBANO

 This is a kind of espresso, invented in Cuba, and some people say that real Cafe Cubano can be served only in Cuba.
-It’s highly popular in South Florida and considered as a superior coffee since it doubles the strength of American one.
+It’s highly popular in South Florida and considered a superior coffee since it doubles the strength of American one.

 Specifically, it is a kind of espresso-based drink that is sweetened with sugar while coffee is brewed.
 A well-made Cuban coffee is defined by a thick layer of sweet crema (foam) on the top of strong espresso, called espumita.
 Traditionally, dark roasted coffee beans are used for preparation.

 How to make it: use 6-serving stove-top espresso maker and brew a pot of espresso according to manufacturer’s instruction.
-Put the sugar (1/4 of serving cup) in a large measuring cup and when the coffee just begins to brew, remove it from heat and pour 1 tablespoon of hot espresso into the sugar.
+Put the sugar (1/4 of the serving cup) in a large measuring cup and when the coffee just begins to brew, remove it from heat and pour 1 tablespoon of hot espresso into the sugar.
 Return the espresso maker to the heat.
 Meanwhile, using a spoon, stir (for about 1 minute) the sugar and espresso until the mixture turns a beige color and most of the sugar starts to melt.
 Here you got espumita!

 Once the espresso has been brewed, pour it into the sugar mixture and stir to make sure all sugar is dissolved.
-Pour it all in espresso cup, ensuring that creamy foam is on the top of the cup, and serve it immediately!
+Pour it all in an espresso cup, ensuring that creamy foam is on the top of the cup, and serve it immediately!
 Drink it in the morning to wake up and feel the taste of real Cuba!